(Last Update: 04/22/2025)

 - VACUUMING: Vacuum the mattress using the upholstery attachment at least once a month.
 This helps remove dust, dead cells, and dust mites.

 - SPOT CLEANING: Whether it is your own mattress or crib mattresses, for accidental spills or stains, use a mild detergent and warm water to clean the area.
-Avoid saturating the new mattress, and always ensure it's completely dry before putting on bed linens to prevent mold and mildew growth.
+Avoid saturating the new mattres.

-- TURN AND ROTATE: Every 3-6 months, rotate the mattress 180 degrees and flip it if it's double-sided.
+- TURN AND ROTATE: Rotate the mattress 180 degrees every 3-6 months and flip it if it's double-sided.
 This ensures even wear and prolongs the mattress's life.

 The Importance of a Mattress Protector